AdobeDocs/experience-platform.es-ES/help/identity-service/identity-graph-linking-rules/example-configurations.md

 Lea esta sección para ver las implementaciones avanzadas de [!DNL Identity Graph Linking Rules].

-### Caso de uso: necesita soporte para varias líneas de negocios
+### Use case: You need support for multiple lines of businesses

 >[!NOTE]
 >
->Para completar las implementaciones siguientes, debe crear áreas de nombres personalizadas con los símbolos de identidad (con distinción de mayúsculas y minúsculas) de:
+>To complete the implementations below, you must create custom namespaces with the identity symbols (case sensitive) of:
 >
 >* `CRMID`
 >* `loginID`

-Los usuarios finales tienen dos cuentas diferentes, una cuenta personal y una cuenta empresarial.
-Cada cuenta se identifica con un ID diferente.
+Your end-users have two different accounts, a personal account and a business account.
+Each account is identified by a different ID.
 En esta situación, un gráfico típico tendría el siguiente aspecto:

 **Modo de texto**